 Advice is like snow—the softer it falls, the longer it dwells upon, and the deeper it sinks into the mind. —Samuel Taylor Coleridge

 There was a time when rugged point-and-shoot cameras were all the rage.
-Nowadays posh compacts rule the roost for the same reason your local Ford Dealer wants to sell you a $98,000 F150—more profit.
-Olympus, now under OM Systems still sells a tough camera—the TG7 but once upon a time they also made a CCD-powered rugged camera, the Stylus Tough 8010.
+Nowadays posh compacts rule the roost, I think that’s for the same reason your local Ford dealer wants to sell you a $98,000 F150 pickup truck—more profit.
+Olympus, now as OM Systems, sells a tough camera—the TG7±—but once upon a time they also made a CCD powered rugged camera, the Stylus Tough 8010.

-Olympus Tough series cameras were known for being shockproof, waterproof, crush-proof, and freeze-proof.
-The Stylus Tough 8010 was powered by 14-megapixel (6.08 x 4.56 mm) CCD sensor and had a built-in 28-140mm f/3.9-5.9 lens.
-The lens features a water-repellent coating to prevent formation of water droplets.
-The 8010 can dive to 33 feet under water and has four preset underwater scene modes for making color correct photos.
-The camera can withstand a 6.6-foot drop and 220 pounds of crushing pressure so during a trip you could just toss it into your camera bag and not worry about it.
+The Olympus Tough series of cameras were known for being shockproof, waterproof, crush-proof and freeze-proof.
+The Stylus Tough 8010 had a 14-megapixel (6.08 x 4.56 mm) CCD sensor and a built-in 28-140mm f/3.9-5.9 lens.
+The lens had a water-repellent coating to prevent water droplets from forming.
+The 8010 can dive 33-feet under water and has four preset underwater scene modes for making color correct photos in the watery realm.
+The camera could also withstand a 6.6-foot drop and 220 pounds of crushing pressure, so during a trip you could just toss it into your camera bag (or anywhere else,) and not worry about it.

-How I Made this Photograph: I’ve often written about making photographs “in your own backyard” well, this image was made in the front yard of my former home while it was snowing.
+How I Made this Photograph: I’ve often written about making photographs “in your own backyard.”
+This image was made in the front yard of my former home while it was snowing.
 That’s what those white dots you see in the image are from; the built-in flash was fired!
-The camera was the Olympus Stylus Tough 8010 with the built-in lens at 28mm (equivalent.)
+The camera used was the Olympus Stylus Tough 8010 with the built-in lens at 28mm (equivalent.)
 The Manual exposure was 1/30 sec at f/3.9 and SO 125/ The original color JPEG file was converted to black and white with Silver Efex because I felt the image was mostly monochrome anyway.

-I’ve seen used Olympus Stylus Tough 8010 selling on line for around $145, which shows just modest depreciation from its original 2010 price of four hundred bucks.
-I think that speaks well about the quality of the camera and the image it can produce.
+I’ve seen used Olympus Stylus Tough 8010 selling on line for as low as $45, which shows its steep depreciation from its original 2010 price of four hundred bucks.

 If you enjoyed today’s blog post and would like to treat me to a cup of Earl Grey tea ($2.50), please click here.
 And if you do, thanks so much.

 My book Creative Digital Monochrome Effects is available from Amazon and (I think, anyway) is a fun read.
 There’s even a chapter on infrared photography.
-It’s available for $11.46 but bargain shoppers can pick up used copies starting for less than four bucks.
+It’s available for $11.46 but bargain shoppers can pick up used copies starting for laround right bucks.
 No Kindle version is available at this time.